Lramseyer/vaporview/CONTRIBUTING.md

 The `scrollArea` is where most of the complexity lies, and will have it's own section...

 ## How waveforms are rendered

+Originally, I went with an SVG chunk implementation, where SVG chunks would dynamically get rendered, and swapped in and out.
+However, in 1.3.1, I ported it all to canvas, so the next parts are largely irrelevant.

 As alluded to earlier in the data structures overview, the waveforms are rendered in chunks.
 In fact the entire `scrollArea` is rendered in chunks.
 Since it didn't make sense to store all of the rendered (svg versions) of the waveform data in memory for all zoom levels, I used [clusterize.js](https://clusterize.js.org/).
 What this essentially does, is allow you to have a lot of rows in a scrollable element without the need for the DOM to track all of them (because otherwise you get a really laggy page) It does this by dynamically swapping rows in and out and inserting dummy spacer elements on the top and bottom.
 Since it was designed for rows, I modified it to use columns instead.
 It also assumes that all of the content is stored in memory, so I modified it to dynamically build the element as it is rendered.
 It also has a weird way of discerning which chunk needs to be rendered.
 So I modified that to fit my needs.
 Then I removed all of the code that did all of the unnecissary safety checks that I wouldn't be needing for my specific application.
 Since it shared a lot of state variables with the main vaporview.js file, I moved the code into the main file, merged state variables, and callback syntax to be cleaner and more concise.